December 20, 2015

 Makes 6 metal flat skewers

-1. In a large mixing bowl combine ground chicken, grated onion, turmeric, saffron, salt, black pepper, and red pepper.
-Mix well using your hands.
-Cover with a plastic wrap and set aside for 30 minutes for the flavors to come together.
+1. In a large mixing bowl, combine the ground chicken, grated onion, turmeric, saffron, salt, black pepper, and red pepper.
+Mix well using your hands until everything is well combined..
+Cover the mixture with plastic wrap and let it rest in the refrigerator for 30-40 minutes before shaping it onto skewers.

-2. Leave a bowl of cool water next to you on the counter.
-Take a handful of the chicken mixture, place it around the skewer, dip your hand in the water and shape the meat into a long kabab.
+2. Keep a bowl of cool water nearby.
+Take a handful of the chicken mixture, place it around the skewer, then dip your hand in the water, and shape the meat into a long kabab.

-3. In a small bowl mix the 2 tablespoons of olive oil with the lime juice.
+3. In a small bowl, whisk together the olive oil and the lime juice.

-4. Prepare your charcoal or gas grill, place the skewers over the grill, turning them every few minutes until each kabab is fully cooked.
+4. Prepare your charcoal or gas grill.
+Place the skewers over the grill.
+Let the kababs set on one side before flipping.
+Continue grilling, turning occasionally, until the kabab is fully cooked.

-Place the kababs on a platter, squeeze a bit of lime juice over the kabab, sprinkle with sumac.
-Serve with rice, grilled vegetables, mast o khiar and doogh.
+Transfer to a platter, squeeze a little lime juice over the kabab, and sprinkle with sumac.
+Serve with rice, grilled vegetables, mast o khiar, and doogh.

 March 20, 2015